 A wonderful Israeli television drama series about a fictional Jewish family living in Geula, Jerusalem.
 Great characters and realistic settings.
 Very addictive.
 Two seasons, a total of 24 episodes.
 (Netflix)

 This series was developed by Julian Fellowes, creator of Downton Abbey, and it has the same wonderful qualities of script, acting, and cinematography.
 It's the story of how football grew in England from a pastime for gentlemen and miners to a world-wide sport.
 Six episodes.
 (Netflix)

 American Son - Time passes and tension mounts in a Florida police station as an estranged interracial couple awaits news of their missing teenage son.
 This movie confronts today's major issue.
 (2019)

 Note: From now on, this column may offer suggestions for movies and TV series on a variety of platforms.
 Two good sources of free movies are Hoopla and Kayak, both available on the Brookline Library website.
 PBS Passport offers all PBS shows in complete seasons, and requires membership in (and contributions) to PBS.
 Two other sources of series and movies are HBO and Amazon Prime, and these both require subscriptions.
 If you have suggestion for other sources for streaming movies and TV shows, please send them to the firstname.lastname@example.org.
-We cannot travel right now, so let's get away to France in these two movies!
-Or time travel to 1743 Scotland!

 The African Doctor 2016.
 Happily escaping a dictator, a Congolese doctor transplants his family in a small French village in Brittany.
 Culture shock sets in for everyone!
 1 hr, 33 min.
 (English subtitles)